Cyberstalking

-St. Petersburg Cyberstalking Attorney
+St. Petersburg Cyberstalking Lawyers

 Cyberstalking is a severe immoral offense under Florida State’s law.
 The occurrence in which the crime is alleged is increasing rapidly as technology is becoming a dependable form of communication.
 The internet provides a feeling of remaining unidentified which tends to provoke people to participate in illegal, immoral acts.

 Accusations of cyberstalking are increasing drastically as certain technologies become more rampant.
 Those technologies may comprise of texting, blogs and social media profiles.
 Most circumstances involving verifying the true character of the author of the messages is challenging.
-Any individual willing to engross in such conduct may also be willing to frame other prospectives.
+Any individual willing to engross in such conduct may also be willing to frame other perspectives.

 Cyberstalking is the use of the Internet and other forms of electronic communication to harass and/or threaten other users on-line.
 Stalking may take the form of verbal abuse, sexual harassment, or repeated requests for a personal meeting or a private chat/instant message.
 Virtual stalking can be as terrifying as stalking in the real world, but is often difficult to prove and even harder to control.

-Cyberstalking in Florida is a first degree misdemeanor punishable by 12 months in the county jail, and a $1,000.00 fine for each alleged act.
+Cyberstalking in Florida is a first-degree misdemeanor punishable by 12 months in the county jail, and a $1,000.00 fine for each alleged act.

 If you have been alleged of a cyberstalking crime the Morris Law Firm can aggressively defend you.